She Persisted Study

 With the assistance of her Women in Theatre class of theatre majors in the fall of 2017 (April Kortz, Mitchel Wheeler, Brenna Kinsey, Bailey Osborne, Meghan Hanrahan, and Savannah Rey Christiansen), and with the guidance of Dr. Amanda Francis, Dr. Jodi Fasteen, and Dr. Dawn Gallinger, she designed a study and began to gather data.
 For the purposes of this study, the initial study year included plays that had at least one performance during the time frame of September 1, 2016 to August 31, 2017.
 Our intention is to continue gathering data for future years, and to go back and gather data for years going backwards from this date as data gatherers have time.

-The dataset will be uploaded here as soon as fact checking is complete some time in January of 2018.
+The dataset will be uploaded here as soon as fact checking is complete some time in summer of 2018.